7 Best Campgrounds in Badlands National Park, SD

 All guests at the Badlands Interior Motel and Campground have access to the restaurant, store, swimming pool, and full-service restroom facilities.
 While all the overnight options at the Badlands Interior Motel come with a great view, the tent sites are located on the outer edge of the campground, offering more expansive views of the jagged horizon in the distance.

+This campground operates seasonally, typically between April 1st through the second week of October.
 The nearby small town of Interior offers basic amenities, like camping supplies and a couple of restaurants.

 Address: 900 SD-377, Interior, South Dakota